uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/website/BUILD.md

 Right now, our S3 buckets are automatically assigned policy statements that reject unencrypted HTTP connections.
 I have to manually remove them every time they're re-applied.
 (TODO add instructions for how to do this).
-Once we have an ACM certificate, we will no longer need to do this.
+Once we figure out a way to serve our static site content, we will no longer need to do this.

 ### 4. Cleanup